VictoriaMetrics/VictoriaMetrics/README.md

 - [google groups](https://groups.google.com/forum/#!forum/victorametrics-users)

-If you like VictoriaMetrics and want contributing, then we need the following:
+If you like VictoriaMetrics and want to contribute, then we need the following:

 - Filing issues and feature requests [here](https://github.com/VictoriaMetrics/VictoriaMetrics/issues).
 - Spreading a word about VictoriaMetrics: conference talks, articles, comments, experience sharing with colleagues.